neojato/DeLorean/README.md

     * From the schedule page, click the green "Add Sesssion" button
     * After adding sessions, you can edit/delete

-6. To logout, click "GDG Account" in the footer and then logout button
+6. To log out, click "Log Out" in the header